The emergence of the universe: Cosmological relations emerging from the model

-Equation~\rf{KnittingCC} can be rewritten as $\Lambda \sim A_\ast \mu_{\rm wh}$, which shows that the cosmological constant in the emergent $d$--dimensional spacetime is not a fundamental vacuum energy, but a statistical quantity determined by the wormhole web.
-Each Planck--scale cell of the knitted spacetime can be occupied by a large number of wormhole--web configurations, and $A_\ast$ precisely counts their combinatorial weight.
-The effective vacuum--energy density $\Lambda$ therefore measures how densely the emergent spacetime is filled by these Planck--scale wormhole networks.
+Equation~\rf{KnittingCC0} expresses the correspondence between the vacuum energy carried by the wormhole web and the vacuum energy assigned to the Planck--scale cells of the emergent spacetime.
+Equation~\rf{KnittingCC} is the corresponding relation for a single Planck--scale web and can be written as $\Lambda \sim A_\ast \mu_{\rm wh}$.
+This relation shows that the cosmological constant in the emergent $d$--dimensional spacetime is not a fundamental vacuum energy, but a statistical quantity determined by the wormhole web.
+Each Planck--scale cell of the knitted spacetime can be realized by a large number of microscopic wormhole--web configurations, and $A_\ast$ counts their combinatorial weight.
+The effective cosmological constant $\Lambda$ therefore measures the statistical abundance of Planck--scale wormhole webs in the emergent spacetime.
 In this sense, the cosmological constant is the macroscopic manifestation of the microscopic knitting process.

-The quantity $\Lambda$ plays the role of a vacuum--energy density in the effective $d$--dimensional gravitational equations, but physically it represents the density of Planck--scale wormhole webs in the knitted spacetime.
+The quantity $\Lambda$ plays the role of a vacuum--energy density in the effective $d$--dimensional gravitational equations, but physically it represents the \versionII{statistical} density of Planck--scale wormhole webs in the knitted spacetime.
 Although the wormhole web is constructed by knitting together $d$ one--dimensional universes, this does \textit{not} imply that the emergent spacetime has $d$ macroscopic spatial dimensions.
 In general, only $D \!\le\! d$ directions become extended, while the remaining $d\!-\!D$ directions are dynamically stabilized at the Planck scale.
 Consequently, the total knitted volume factorizes as

 where $V_D$ is the physical $D$--dimensional spatial volume.
 Since each wormhole web occupies a single $d$--dimensional Planck cell of volume $L_{\rm planck}^d$, the number of web cells is